baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_SMA.md

 Your are required to cite [Sault et al. (1995)](https://ui.adsabs.harvard.edu/abs/1995ASPC...77..433S/abstract), [Qi et al. (2003)](https://ui.adsabs.harvard.edu/abs/2003cdsf.conf..393Q/abstract), or [McMullin et al. (2007)](https://ui.adsabs.harvard.edu/abs/2007ASPC..376..127M/abstract) if you use Miriad, MIR IDL, or CASA to process your data.
 {: .fs-2 }

+When you are carrying out a *precision experiment* instead of a *detection experiment* you may want/need to refer to the [SMA Calibrator List](http://sma1.sma.hawaii.edu/callist/callist.html).
+If you are quoting the records explicitly in your paper, you need to make an E-mail contact with Dr. Mark Gurwell and obtain his agreement.
+You need to inquire how he would like to be credited (e.g., as a co-author or being mentioned in the acknowledgement).
+{: .fs-2 }

 ### When you get stuck